DonGateley/UWW/README.md

 Conceptually there is a tie in to the user-centric QBist view of quantum mechanics.

-Using a spacetime stamp as a token I could arrange to track the (somewhat) real-time interval between tokens, which is what is usually of greatest interest, and easily allow the saving of universal world lines either absolute or relative (after arbitrary linear transformation.)
+Using a spacetime stamp as a token one could arrange to track the (somewhat) real-time interval between tokens, which is what is usually of greatest interest, and easily allow the saving of universal world lines either absolute or relative (after arbitrary transformation.)

 In fact I consider this an important thing to do if it hasn't been done.
 It's time, perhaps, to send up a bird with the right horns and some master synchronization capabilities to calibrate our other birds.